shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 \end{equation}

 So now we have linear terms, which can be incorporated through the slack variables into the cost function, along with linear constraints in $\x$ and the slack variables themselves.
 What do we do about the quadratic term?
-Dropping them is a bad idea as then there would be nothing in the cost function to numerically push $\x$ to a region that satisfies constraints.
+Dropping them is a bad idea as then there would be nothing in the cost function to numerically push $\x$ to a region that satisfies constraints (The slack terms are there but they don't perform this function).
 The only reason using the penalty factor $\mu$ works is that there is some term in the convexified constraint functions that push the entire cost around.

 We can simply add the quadratic terms directly into the cost and incorporate them into the $P$ matrix.